The Best Cold Calling Script & How to Make Your Own [Template]

 As a sales leader at HubSpot, I love assisting newer reps in closing big deals because I‘ve been in their shoes.
 It’s good for the company and the reps' careers.
 To do that, I use a slightly altered process and script.

-We have a team culture of “just ask,” encouraging junior reps to request help from sales leaders when they want to get meetings with CEOs or prospects at Fortune 500 companies.
 Once a rep asks for my help, I ask for something in return: The website URL, the LinkedIn profile of the person and company I'm speaking with, and their HubSpot CRM record.

 This allows me to quickly familiarize myself with the person and company I'm about to call.
 Once the phone rings and the prospect answers, I use the greeting from above, “This is [name] from [company],” then pause.

-If you‘re calling a C-level executive or even a mid-level employee at a large organization, it’s likely you had to get past an assistant or front desk, which is where your senior title helped.
+If you‘re calling a C-level executive or even a mid-level employee at a large organization, you likely had to get past an assistant or front desk, which is where your senior title helped.
 Gatekeepers are more likely to pass along “Dan Tyre, Director of Sales at HubSpot” than “[Name], a sales rep at HubSpot.”

 They‘ll know who you are, but they’ll still be curious why you called.
 Keep them in suspense a bit longer.
 As in the script above, I'll spend a few minutes asking about them.
 Here are a few more questions I turn to: